Jeffrey-S-Smith/reading-notes-301/class-10.md

 ## Things I want to know more about

+This section is about JavaScript Call Stack and how it work and what is.
+This section is also about some errors when coding you will run into and way to fix the errors.

 ## Bookmark and Review

 [Understanding the JavaScript Call Stack. by Charles Freeborn](https://www.freecodecamp.org/news/understanding-the-javascript-call-stack-861e41ae61d4),